-Nevada's School Wellness Policy was based on and developed using USDA's Smart Snacks Nutrition Standards for all Foods Sold in Schools, Interim Final Rule and the Local School Wellness Policy Implementation, Proposed Rule as required by the Healthy, Hunger-Free Kids Act of 2010.
+The Nye County School District (NCSD) School Wellness Policy is based on and developed using USDA's Smart Snacks Nutrition Standards for all Foods Sold in Schools, Interim Final Rule and Local School Wellness Policy Implementation, Proposed Rule as required by the Healthy, Hunger-Free Kids Act of 2010.
 These federal standards are subject to change.
-As changes are made, Nevada's School Wellness Policy will be updated to comply with the federal minimum requirements.
+As changes are made, the NCSD School Wellness Policy will be updated to comply with the federal minimum requirements.